chilampoon/TOEFL-Prep/Writing/TopicSentence.md

+Words can be used in relationship:

+- is determined by
+- is related to
+- comes from
+- place emphasis on

+Words can be used in achievements:
+- can do
+- help sb. do
+- let sb. do
+- give opportunities to do
+- provide sb. with sth.
+- make sb. more conscious
+- can achieve the aim

 # Level 1 - Who + What

 > 1. Students should take many classes or just three to four classes in one